 I grew up on a farm in rural Sussex in the UK and since then have lived in Brussels, Paris and London, before moving to New York in 2009 with my husband and two children.

-Over the same fifteen years, I have unwittingly become an advocate and expert in neurological, behavioral and academic issues for children who do not fit into a traditional academic setting.
+Over the same eighteen years, I have unwittingly become an advocate and expert in neurological, behavioral and academic issues for children who do not fit into a traditional academic setting.
 I am adamant that we need to treat the symptoms and not the diagnostic label and I am particularly motivated by the subtle but crucial difference between the drivers of oppositional behavior - the "can't do" versus the "won't do" - and the behavioral versus neurological implications.

 I am passionate about twice exceptional children and young adults and the Theory of Mind.
 I am horrified at how often they are quite simply misunderstood.
 My life goal is to do something about this by focusing on the process, the brain and clear and consistent boundaries.